 Special Event Permits

-In order to limit the potential spread of COVID-19, the City Council ordered the closing of City Hall, Wheat Ridge Recreation Center, the Active Adult Center, and the Anderson Park building to all public business from May 15, 2020.
-Along with City employees, I will continue to work with the public by telephone, email, and through the City’s website where you can find the most current information and instructions on how to access City services.
+In order to limit the potential spread of COVID-19, the City Council ordered the closing of City Hall, Wheat Ridge Recreation Center, the Active Adult Center, and the Anderson Park building to all public business on May 15, 2020 and has recently partially re-opened those facilities, mostly by an appointment only policy.
+Along with many City employees, we will continue to work with the public by telephone, email, and through the City’s website where you can find the most current information and instructions on how to access City services or make an appointment for an in-person meeting.

 Please know that the Wheat Ridge City Council is responding to the most up-to-date guidance from federal, state, and local public health officials.
 This public health emergency is evolving very quickly and more changes affecting our daily lives may be on the horizon.
 We will continue to monitor these changes and provide you with the latest information on our website and on City social media outlets.
 (Facebook, Twitter and NextDoor)